 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Budd-Chiari syndrome (BCS) is a rare condition which occurs when there is obstruction of the hepatic veins.
-It includes any condition in which there is obstruction to venous flow from the small hepatic veins to the inferior vena cava.
+Budd-Chiari syndrome (BCS) is a rare disorder caused by hepatic venous outflow obstruction with a wide wide range of aetiologies.
+Clinical manifestations are so varied that the diagnosis should be considered in any patients with acute or chronic liver disease.
 It should be differentiated from veno-occlusive disease in which the sinusoidal epithelial cells of the hepatic venules are damaged; this mainly occurs after stem-cell transplantation.